Rapid7 vs. Tenable: How Their Cloud Security Approaches Compare

 DevSecOps integration and developer experience

 Rapid7 offers more flexible integration options with broad CI/CD security and platform support, though setup complexity may be higher.
-Tenable provides streamlined integrations with lower false-positive rates but may overwhelm smaller teams.
+Tenable provides streamlined integrations and consolidated insights.
+Smaller teams may evaluate how these features align with their operational workflows.
 Typical scan durations vary widely by mode (agentless or agent-based), scope, and settings; validate expected timelines in a pilot for your environment.

 Getting Started with DevSecOps